erwi/qlc3d/qlc3d/doc/README.md

 ---
 ## Initial LC Orientation ##
+Initial LC orientation can be defined wither by specifying `Box`es or by loading the q-tensor from and existing result file (see see the `LoadQ` setting).

+### Boxes
 Initial liquid crystal orientation is set using a number of `BOX` structures ranging from `BOX1` to `BOX99`.
-Each box represents a separate cuboid 3D volume whose position and size need to be specified.
+Each box represents a separate axis-aligned cuboid 3D volume whose position and size need to be specified.
 If box volumes are overlapping, the box with a higher number overrides the conditions of a lower numbered box within the overlapping region.

 Use of InitialVolumeOrientation is optional.
 When no InitialVolumeOrientation are defined, or in regions not covered by any InitialVolumeOrientation, a uniform LC orientation along the x-axis (no tilt, no twist) is used instead.

-**`BOXn.Type`**
+#### `BOXn.Type`

 Type is a string variable that defines the variation of LC within the box.
 Currently Type can be `Normal`, `Random`, `Hedgehog`.